Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Abstract

 \section{Abstract}

 We introduce new methods in pseudo-isotopy and embedding space theory.
-As an application we introduce an invariant that detects nontrivial loops of embedded 2-spheres in $\stwostwo$ and in connected sums of $\stwostwo$.
-In the sequel \cite{GGH} we will use these techniques to expand upon the applicability of the invariant and prove $\Diff^+(S^4)$ has an exotic element.
+As an application we introduce an invariant $\mD$ that detects a non trivial loop of embedded 2-spheres in $\stwostwo$.
+In the sequel \cite{GGH} we will use these techniques to expand upon the applicability of the invariant and prove that $\Diff_+(S^4)$ has an exotic element.